Skip to main content

 Entry requirements

 A-LevelGrades ABB at A-Level.
-This must include grade A or above in A-Level English Literature, English Language and Literature or English Language.
+This must include A-Level English Literature, English Language and Literature or English Language.
 Excludes General Studies and Critical Thinking.

 IBInternational Baccalaureate Diploma with a minimum of 32 points overall, including 6,5,5 from three Higher Level subjects.
-This must include a minimum of 6 in Higher Level English A.
+This must include Higher Level English A.

 BTECSee our detailed subject and grade requirements